Sage-Bionetworks/JHU-biobank/README.md

 ## RNA-seq and Exome-Seq figures

 The code to generate the omics figures in the manuscript can be found in the [figs](figs/) directory.
 Specifically the ExomeSeq markdown can be viewed [here]() and the RNASeq markdown can be viewed [here]().
-These notebooks are also contained in the R demo notebook container described below.
+These notebooks are also contained in the R demo notebook container described below under the "Demonstration notebook containers" header.

+## CNV Figures

+We've also created a docker container to reproduce the copy number variant analysis and figures.
+This container can be obtained by running `docker pull nfosi/jhu_cnv_analysis:latest`.

 ## Demonstration notebook containers